-Two Al Jazeera journalists wounded in Israeli attack in southern Gaza
+Al Jazeera journalist Samer Abudaqa killed in Israeli attack in Gaza

 Israel continues Gaza onslaught despite US envoy’s ‘new phase of war’

+Rescue teams were unable to immediately reach Abudaqa and others at the site due to Israeli bombardment.

+“Rescuers just managed to retrieve the cameraman Samer Abudaqa’s body,” a spokesperson for the media network said.

-Dahdouh was hit by shrapnel on his upper arm, and was transferred to Nasser Hospital with minor injuries.
+Dahdouh was hit by shrapnel on his upper arm, and managed to reach Nasser hospital where he was treated for minor injuries.

-Abudaqa sustained shrapnel injuries and remained near the scene of the incident, which paramedics were unable to reach due to Israeli fire, according to Al Jazeera correspondent Tareq Abu Azzoum.
-Abudaqa’s condition was not immediately clear.

-Witnesses said there was heavy shelling in the area around the school.
+Witnesses said earlier there was heavy shelling in the area around the school.

-“The ambulance finds it very difficult to get to him,” Al Jazeera’s Hani Mahmoud reported from Rafah.
+Wael Dahdouh says the network’s crew was accompanying civil defence rescuers on a mission to evacuate a family after its home was bombed.

+“We captured the devastating destruction and reached places that had not been reached by any camera lens since the Israeli ground operation started,” Dahdouh said from his hospital bed.

 Many Palestinians from the central and northern parts of Gaza have sought shelter in Khan Younis since the war began in October.
 Many have now been pushed further south towards the strip’s southernmost city of Rafah after Israel intensified its military operations in Khan Younis.

 The attack comes amid violent clashes between Palestinian fighters and the Israeli army in locations across Gaza.
-Residents reported fighting in Shejaya, Sheikh Radwan, Zeitoun, Tuffah, and Beit Hanoun in north Gaza, east of Maghazi in central Gaza and in the centre and northern fringes of Khan Younis, according to the Reuters news service.
+Residents reported fighting in Shujayea, Sheikh Radwan, Zeitoun, Tuffah, and Beit Hanoon in north Gaza, east of Maghazi in central Gaza and in the centre and northern fringes of Khan Younis, according to the Reuters news service.

+The Al Jazeera Media Network condemned the attack and extended its condolences to Abudaqa’s family in Gaza and Belgium.

+“The Network holds Israel accountable for systematically targeting and killing Al Jazeera journalists and their families,” a statement read.

 In late October, Wael Dahdouh lost four of his family members in an Israeli air raid.